 Here, you’ll find yourself walking in the clouds across the Golden Bridge, riding one of the longest cable car rides in the world, taking in vistas of stunning tropical flowers, admiring a giant 27-metre Buddha statue, strolling around the cobblestone streets of a massive French medieval style replica town, and finding your inner child inside a 21,000 square metre indoor fantasy park.

-Whether your idea of fun is to enjoy a glass of Bordeaux or seek further adrenaline rush on a 29-metre tower drop, Ba Na Hills has something for the whole family and is the perfect place to escape reality for a day.
+So whether your idea of fun is to enjoy a glass of Bordeaux or seek further adrenaline rush on a 29-metre tower drop, Ba Na Hills has something for the whole family and is the perfect place to escape reality for a day.

 Public Ferry Ticket: 150,000 VND (7.50 USD)